isabelstoddart/data-structures/wa01/README.md

 In the end, I just copied and pasted the sample code 10 times, substituting the correct urls and output files for each.
 I have also included the for loop I wrote, even though it has errors.

 Overall, I thought this assignment was straight forward and the videos were helpful and easy to follow.

+**edit** After learning about javascript let, I incorporated let in my loop and it worked.
+Using let instead of var while declaring the iteration variable allows for the loop to go through all iterations seperately instead of all at once.
+Let gives the program order.
+This allows each file to be printed seperately and in order of the iteration, instead of all the urls printing out to the last text file.